top of page

 Yes they are, in fact scientifically speaking there is absolutely no difference between wolves and dogs genetically.
 Dogs and wolves can still breed and produce fertile offspring.
-They can as well of course interact socially with one another and display the same or very similar dominance and submission hierarchies.
+They can also interact socially with one another and display similar dominance and submission hierarchies.

 Although there is a difference between them, the difference has been massively exaggerated by the ‘force free’ community.